onionz12/Random-Squares-p5-/README.md

 # Random Squares in p5js
 <h2 style="color:grey;">Small experiment in p5js</h2><br>
 A small script for creating a simple structure.
-Inspired by François Morellet’s “Du jaune au violet”.
+Inspired by <a href="https://www.wikiart.org/en/francois-morellet/from-yellow-to-violet-1956" target="_blank">François Morellet’s “Du jaune au violet”</a>.
 The outcome is controlled by a list of flags within the script:<br>
 <ul>
   <li>squaresCount&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp//numbers of squares drawn</li>
   <li>useRandomShift&nbsp//whether the verteces of each square are randomly shifted</li>